MHVali/DiVeQ_PyPI/README.md

 - `vector_quantizer` is the vector quantization module that will be used for building the model.
 - `num_embeddings` and `embedding_dim` are the codebook size and dimension of each codebook entry, respectively.
 In the following, you can find the list of all parameters used in different vector quantization modules incorporated in `diveq` package.

-In the `example` directory, we provide a code example of how vector quantization modules in `diveq` can be used in a vector quantized variational autoencoder (VQ-VAE).
+In the `example` directory of the (GitHub for `diveq` package)[https://github.com/AaltoML/DiVeQ_package], we provide a code example of how vector quantization modules in `diveq` can be used in a vector quantized variational autoencoder (VQ-VAE).
 You can create the required environment to run the code by running:

 ```bash
 cd example  #change directory to example folder